morrislab-pc/lab_website/content/info/data_recording.md

 slug: recording_procedures
 ---

-To record brainwaves from participants we use the *BrainVision Recorder- software program from Brain Products.
+To record brainwaves from participants we use the **BrainVision Recorder** software program from Brain Products.

 <!--more-->

-- You must start *Recorder- in administrator mode..
+- You must start *Recorder* in administrator mode..

-- Right-click on the *Recorder- icon and choose `Run as administrator`.
+- Right-click on the *Recorder* icon and choose `Run as administrator`.

 ### The toolbar